Hiking in Brussels: The Best Hiking Trails Near Brussels

 It is easy to access from the center and hikers can choose to walk one stage or all 9 over the course of 9 days.
 Halle is the recommended starting point, but hikers can opt to begin at another stage closer to their residence.

 Either option unveils the beauty of the Belgian countryside, as the path dives through an abundance of forestry, gentle hills, mighty castles, and welcoming pubs.

-Notable sights include the National Botanic Garden at Meise, the fairytale castle at Gaasbeek, and the renowned Africa Museum at Tervuren.
+Notable sights include the National Botanic Garden at Meise, the fairytale castle at Gaasbeek, one of the best castles in Belgium, and the renowned Africa Museum at Tervuren.

 3. Foret de Soignes Trail

 Starting Point: Watermael-Boitsfort/ Watermaal-Bosvoorde